-- There is glare from the sun or headlamps.
-This may obstruct objects from view. - Dirt, snow, or other debris blocks the camera lens.
+- Dirt, snow, or other debris blocks the camera lens.
 Clean the lens with a soft damp cloth, or if equipped, with the Rear Camera Washer.
-See Windshield Wiper/ Washer ⇔ 122. - The back of the vehicle has been damaged and the position and mounting angle of the camera has changed.
+See Windshield Wiper/ Washer \$ 88. - The back of the vehicle has been damaged and the position and mounting angle of the camera has changed.